grantramsey/grantramsey.github.io/source/about.html.md

 # Photography

 I am passionate about photography.
 I regularly teach a seminar on photographic theory and, when I get a chance, pursue photographic projects of my own.
-To see some of my photography, visit my photography website, <www.grantramsey.com>.
+To see some of my photography, [visit my photography website.](http://www.grantramsey.com/)

 # About the Rhino illustration